-These Easy Brownie Cake Pops are perfect for most any party.
-They start with a brownie mix, so they’re super easy to make.
+This easy cake pops recipe is perfect for most any party.
+Brownie cake pops start with a brownie mix, so they’re super easy to make.
 Then you dip the brownie balls in chocolate and add fun sprinkles, making them pretty much irresistible.

-I’ve changed up the ordinary cake pop.
-Instead of making pops with a cake mix and frosting, they’re made with a fudgy brownie mix and then dipped in luscious chocolate.
+I’ve changed up the ordinary cake pops recipe.
+Instead of making pops with a cake mix and frosting, the brownie cakes pops are made with a fudgy brownie mix and then dipped in luscious chocolate.

 One of the fun things about baking with DOVE chocolates is reading the promises as you unwrap them.
 My favorite from the bag of dark chocolates I used was:

 Calories only exist if you count them.

 I’m an off and on calorie counter, so I often tease about calories in what I bake not counting.
 Although, if you are a calorie counter, I estimate one of the brownie pops has about 250 calories, and they’re so rich, fudgy and delicious that they’re worth every single calorie.

 Not only are brownie cake pops scrumptious, the cake pops recipe is super easy to make.

 The recipe starts with a family size box of fudgy brownie mix.
 Of course, if you make fantastic from scratch fudgy brownies feel free to substitute your homemade brownies in the recipe.

 Once your brownies are baked, just cut off the edges and roll the fudgy brownies in to balls, put a lollipop stick in the middle and pop them in the freezer to firm up.

 You could toss the brownie edges in a freezer bag and use them in an ice cream sundae later, or do like I did and just nibble on them while you’re making the brownie pops.